Posted on: August 23, 2018

 (This article was last updated on the 25th of October, 2019.)

-In this article we wrote the 10 most common misconceptions about the Red Light District of Amsterdam and answered them with Red Light District facts.
+In this article we wrote the 10 most common misconceptions about the Red Light District of Amsterdam and answered them with the right facts.

 Red Light District Facts: Sex workers rent their window brothels on a day-to-day basis and have to pay the rent before they start their shift.
 If the sex workers can not pay the rent, they won’t get a window brothel from the brothel operator.
 The large majority of window brothel operators require the rent to be paid upfront.
 The chance to incur debts with your landlord is therefore minimal.

 Red Light District Facts: A really good night can bring in around 1000 euro for a sex worker.
 For normal evenings profits can range between 200 to 600 euros.
 Evenings that bring in less than 200 euros in profits are considered to be bad evenings.
 There will of course always be less successful sex workers, not every self-employed person can be successful after all.